Optimal State-Space Reduction for Pedigree Hidden Markov Models: Problem Description

 \subsubsection{Three-Generation Pedigree}

 For example, given 4 meioses for two half-cousins, $A$ and $B$, with one shared grandparent, their common grandparent and their respective parents who are half-siblings, we have 16 hypercube vertices (see Figure~\ref{fig:halfcousins}).
 Our individuals of interest are $I = \{A,B\}$.
-The emission partition is, in this case, identical to the identity states and contains the sets $E_1=\{A_p\}\{A_m,B_m\}\{B_p\}$ and $E_2=\{A_p\}\{A_m\}\{B_m\}\{B_p\}$, since these are the only partitions of alleles of individuals $I$ that have non-empty sets in the emission partition.
-The emission partition induced on the hypercube vertices is: $E_{x_1}=\{1001,1111\}$ and $E_{x_2}=\mathcal{H}_n \setminus E_{x_1}$.
+The emission partition is, in this case, identical to the identity states and contains the sets

+since these are the only partitions of alleles of individuals $I$ that have non-empty sets in the emission partition.
+The emission partition induced on the hypercube vertices is: $E_{x_1}=\{1001,1111\}$ and

 Notice that in this instance we cannot use the emission partition $\{E_x| ~\forall x\}$ as the state space of a new Markov chain.
 For example, if we were to let $Z_t$ be a Markov chain on the partition given by the emission partition, then the Markov criteria would fail to hold.
 Specifically, consider state $x_1=0001$ and $x_2=0011$.
 Then by checking Equation (\ref{eqn:markov}), we have $\sum_{y \in E_{x_1}} Pr[X_t = y | X_t = 0001] = \theta(1-\theta)^3 + \theta^3(1-\theta)$ but $\sum_{y \in E_{x_1}} Pr[X_t = y | X_t = 0011] = 2 \cdot \theta^2(1-\theta)^2$.